-Laésha earned her bachelor’s degree, with honors from Queen’s University and her law degree from McGill University.
+Laésha earned her bachelor’s degree, with honors from Queen’s University in 2002 and her law degree from McGill University in 2005.